hichamb2/alx-low_level_programming/README.md

-this is a description about als repo
+this is a discreption about 0x13-more_singly_linked_lists